-- the proof length is preserved; and - the new prover algorithm can be implemented by a probabilistic polynomialtime oracle machine that is given oracle access to the original prover algorithm.
+- The completeness error is preserved and the increase in the soundness error is exponentially vanishing; - the proof length is preserved; and - the new prover algorithm can be implemented by a probabilistic polynomial-time oracle machine that is given oracle access to the original prover algorithm.

-This presumes a (non-standard) model of probabilistic polynomial-time machines that are equipped with a special device that when fed with an integer n, returns an element uniformly distributed in $[n] \stackrel{\text{def}}{=} \{1, ..., n\}$.
+This presumes a (non-standard) model of probabilistic polynomial-time machines that are equip with a special device that when fed with an integer n, returns an element uniformly distributed in $[n] \stackrel{\text{def}}{=} \{1, ..., n\}$.
 (See discussion in Section 1.2.)

 (Note that in the standard model, where such a device is not provided, a strict probabilistic polynomial-time can select a uniformly distributed element in [n] if and only if n is a power of 2.)

+2This result holds only in the non-standard model of PPTs, discussed in Section 1.2.

-Unfortunately, we are not aware of any perfect NIZK systems to which Theorem 2 can be applied.3 (We note that Theorem 2 is proved by a transformation akin to the one used in the proof of Theorem 1, except that the simulation error is moved to the soundness error rather than to the completeness error; this can be done because the common reference string can be trusted by both parties.)
-Using different ideas, we present a super-perfect NIZK system for a set that is widely believed to be outside of \mathcal{BPP} .
+While we are not aware of any perfect NIZK systems to which Theorem 2 can be applied,3 we are able to present a super-perfect NIZK system for a set that is widely believed to be outside of \mathcal{BPP} .